 Peter Pan & Wendy filming locations…

-Peter Pan & Wendy is being filmed in Vancouver, Canada, where the stunning mountain scenery will make the prefect backdrop for Neverland.
+Peter Pan & Wendy was filmed in Vancouver, Canada, where the stunning mountain scenery will make the prefect backdrop for Neverland.
 The film is directed by David Lowery and produced by Jim Whitaker who both worked on the recent live action remake of Pete's Dragon.

 Previous film and TV adaptations of Peter Pan…